openfaas/docs/docs/openfaas-pro/introduction.md

-## OpenFaaS PRO
+## OpenFaaS Pro

-OpenFaaS PRO is a commercial distribution of the OpenFaaS project for companies and enterprises.
+OpenFaaS Pro is a commercial distribution of the OpenFaaS Project for companies and enterprises.

 ## Included features

-OpenFaaS PRO launched with the following features, with commercial support provided via email for customers.
+OpenFaaS Pro launched with the following features, with commercial support provided via email for customers.

 * [Single Sign-On using OIDC](/openfaas-pro/sso) for enterprise-grade authentication and credential management
 * [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on cost and increase efficiency